-consequence of TBI, in contrast to the ventral hippocampus.55 The histological assessment of the TBI+SS group revealed a decrease in neuronal survival in the different dorsal hippocampal areas evaluated.
-Concerning severe TBI in rats, Grady and coworkers56 found cell loss in hippocampus ipsilateral to the trauma at 2 weeks after a severe TBI as follows: hilus, 50%; CA1, 13%; CA3, 22%.
-In the present study, the results obtained revealed a higher cell loss 1 month after a severe TBI in rats (DG, 33%; hilus, 77%; CA1, 40%; CA3, 52%, ipsilateral to trauma).
-This group of evidence supports the progression of cell damage after a severe TBI.
-In contrast to our results, Baldwin and coworkers57 reported less cell loss in CA3 (40%) 1 month after a severe TBI.
-This discrepancy can be explained because we used a fluid-percussion device equipped with an angled tip, instead of a straight one as used by other authors.^{58,59} In this model, this variation can modify the direction and extent of brain deformation and cause a significant difference in the severity of tissue damage.60 Other variation is the intensity of the trauma.
-In contrast to the results obtained in animals with severe TBI (present study, 56,57) a moderate TBI induces less cell loss in the hippocampus of rodents, 1 week (DG, 44%; hilus, 34%; CA1, 32%; CA3, 32%),61 and 2 months after TBI (hilus, 40%).^{62,63} The discrepancy in the results of cell loss can also be associated with different sectioning planes and definition of the areas of interest established for the stereological procedure used.
+In the present study, histology was done in the dorsal hippocampus because this brain area shows higher cell loss as consequence of TBI, in contrast to ventral hippocampus.55 The histological assessment of the TBI+SS group revealed a decrease in neuronal survival in the different dorsal hippocampal areas evaluated.
+Concerning severe TBI in rat, Grady et al.56 found cell loss in hippocampus ipsilateral to the trauma at 2 weeks after a severe TBI as follows: hilus, 50%; CA1, 13%; CA3, 22%.
+In the present study, the results obtained revealed a higher cell loss one month after a severe TBI in rat (dentate gyrus, 33%; hilus, 77%; CA1, 40%; CA3, 52%, ipsilateral to trauma).
+This group of evidence supports the progression of the cell damage after a severe TBI.
+In contrast to our results, Baldwin et al.57 reported less cell loss in CA3 (40%) one month after a severe TBI.
+This discrepancy can be explained because we used a fluid-percussion device equipped with an angled tip, instead of a straight one as used by other authors. ^{58,59} In this model, this variation can modify the direction and extent of brain deformation and cause a significant difference in severity of tissue damage.60 Other variation is the intensity of the trauma.
+In contrast to the results obtained in animals with severe TBI (present study,^{56, 57}) a moderate TBI induces less cell loss in hippocampus of rodents, one week (dentate gyrus, 44%; hilus, 34%; CA1, 32%; CA3, 32%)61, and 2 months after

+TBI (hilus, 40%).^{62-63,} The discrepancy in the results of cell loss can also be associated with different sectioning planes and definition of the areas of interest established for the stereological procedure used.
 In addition, the administration of anesthetic/sedative agents can modify the neuronal death induced by TBI.
-Regarding this issue, it is described that ketamine, the anesthetic used in the present study, is associated with a high hippocampal cell loss after TBI in rats.64
+About this issue, it is described that ketamine, the anesthetic used in the present study, is associated with a high hippocampal cell loss after TBI in rats.64